 From 1999 to 2007, Doug served nine years as an active duty Judge Advocate (military attorney) in the United States Marine Corps, where he held numerous roles including legal assistance attorney, unit commander, military prosecutor and Special Assistant United States Attorney (SAUSA).
 He also served as an administrative law attorney, providing legal advice to senior officers and executives regarding various legal issues affecting the Marine Corps, and as head of the judge advocate policy and plans branch at the headquarters of the Marine Corps located at the Pentagon, where he served as the principal legal advisor to the Staff Judge Advocate to the Commandant of the Marine Corps on matters involving future planning and doctrine development, personnel structure and policy, and fiscal and financial matters.

 Beyond Fox Rothschild

 Doug continues to serve as a member of the Marine Corps Reserve and is currently assigned as a judge advocate at the International and Operational Law Branch of Judge Advocate Division, Headquarters Marine Corps, where he provides advice, guidance and training on operational law issues affecting the Marine Corps, such as rules of engagement, targeting, detainee operations, domestic operational law, war crimes, the Geneva Conventions and other international agreements.
-His current rank is Lieutenant Colonel and he possesses a Top Secret security clearance.
+His current rank is Colonel and he possesses a Top Secret security clearance.